-As an OSP, the College is potentially liable for monetary damages (plus attorneys’ fees) if any of its subscribers provide Internet access to material that infringes on the copyrights of others.
+As an OSP, the College is potentially liable for monetary damages (plus attorneys’ fees) if any of its subscribers provide Internet access to material that infringes on the copyrights of others (usually television programs, movies, or music).
 (In the case of willful infringement, the statutory damages can be as high as $150,000 per work.)
 In all cases, the “fair use” exemption that allows use of copyrighted materials in narrowly defined circumstances applies to materials in digital form just as it applies to traditional media.

 The DMCA does not require that the College police the Internet activities of its faculty, staff or students.
 Rather, it requires that the College respond in specified ways to avoid institutional liability when evidence of infringing activity is brought to its attention or when it receives information that makes it apparent that infringing activity is occurring.
 The College follows DMCA requirements in the following way: